Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Reason #7: The hashtags you’re using are simply too competitive.

-If you are managing a new Instagram account, using a hashtag with such popularity on your posts may not get your post much attention at all.
+If you are managing a new Instagram account, using a popular hashtag on your posts may not get your post much attention at all.
+Since millions of users are using the same hashtag, your post has a few seconds to appear in the recent feed.
 In this case, it’s not a matter of your hashtags not working.
 You just need to revisit your hashtag strategies.

 Pro-tip: